open-zaak/open-zaak-website/README.md

   },
 ```
 The footer part of the website is generated using the values listed in the `menu.json` file.

+### IMPORTANT: Internal linking from within markdown files ot other markdown files.
+Markdown files in the `pages` folder are converted to HTML during build time using the `/templates/default.js script`.
+Note that when you refer from one markdown file to the other always to include a trailing slash or the GraphQL query will fail and result in a failing build.

 ### Imported pages do not automatically resolve to language specific versions